elsantiF/orbis/docs/basic/null-optionals-and-undefined.md

 ## Undefined

-By default, all variables have a 'initial value', even if you don't assign one. `undefined` is a special value that works like C and C++'s utilized variables.
+By default, all variables have an 'initial value', even if you don't assign one. `undefined` is a special value that works like C and C++'s utilized variables.
 You can't use the variable until you assign a value to it.

 ```rs